ThomasBucaioni/pentools/filetransfer/readme.md

   </body>
 </html>
 ```
-To upload on a browser
+To upload on a browser at `http://AttackerIpAddress/upload.html`